Arnav-Jhajharia/Arnav-Jhajharia/README.md

 <br>

-<h2>🏅  Achivements</h2>
+<h2>🏅  Acheivements</h2>

+- Co-founded a venture-funded company at the age of 16
 - 1st Place at Smart Bengal Hackathon ( 500 participating teams from all across India )
 - 7th Place in AIIJC 2021 and participating in AIIJC 2023 ( Qualifying round over )
-- Participating at Uber Global Hackathon 2023 ( Qualifying round over )
+- Participating in the Uber Global Hackathon 2023 ( Qualifying round over )
+- UST D3Code
-- 1st Place in over 10 district-level science and coding competitions.
+- 1st Place in over 10 district-level science and coding competitions
-- Organized state level and international level hackathons!
+- Organized state-level and international-level hackathons!
+- Completed 15+ selective certifications and competitions ( including PCEP and Tensorflow )

 <br>

 <h2>🔧  Technologies And Tools </h2>